-It’s easier to perk the interest of someone already familiar with you, than a stranger from out of nowhere.
+It’s easier to pique the interest of someone already familiar with you than a stranger from out of nowhere.
 Journalists have extremely limited resources and research time, but still need to be sure their sources aren’t nuts, so showing transparency is a good start.
 Engaging, sharing, liking, and replying to their social channels is a great way to help them get to know you and ease discomfort—the same is true of influencers.

-It’s important to note, following a journalist on Twitter won’t get a bad story published, but it can help separate you from the muck of similarly great stories.
+It’s important to note that following a journalist on Twitter won’t get a bad story published, but it can help separate you from the muck of similarly great stories.
 A great story from someone familiar is more likely to get published than a great story from a shady character.
 When it does come time to pitch your stuff, be really upfront, kind, and tell them clearly the value your angle has for their readers.

 At the end of the day, they want to know your story will get their readers.
 So focus on that value.
 If you’re engaging with them, you will have a great idea on what they’re looking for too.
 Win/win.

 The general public’s attention span is shorter than a goldfish with amnesia.
 Journalists are well aware of this fact.
 That’s why one of the best startup press ideas I’ve used is to tie pitches to current news events and topics the journalist is already covering.
 It’s not a requirement, but for lesser-known companies, it can give you an edge.